googleapis/repo-automation-bots/packages/monitoring-system/metrics-dashboard/README.md

 ### Overview of Components

+#### auth.ts

+Uses Firebase Auth libraries to handle the authentication workflow and redirect user to the app on successful authentication

+#### index.ts

+The entry-point for the dashboard app.
+It initializes the listeners and assigns events for DOM elements.

+#### Authenticated Firestore

+A singleton class that returns a configured and authenticated Firestore Client

+#### Firestore Listener

-**Firestore Listener**: This module contains all the Firestore queries that are added as 'listeners' to the Firestore instance.
+This module contains all the Firestore queries that are added as 'listeners' to the Firestore instance.

+#### Change Processor

+A module to handle changes to the Firestore query as reported by the listeners.

+#### Processed Data Cache

+An in-memory cache for objects built from Firestore query results

+#### Render

-**Render**: This module renders the results from Firestore on the DOM.
+This module renders the results from Firestore on the DOM.
 This is a temporary solution and eventually will be swapped for a ReactJS app.

 ### Deploy